Kuwait's Burgan buys rest of Turkey's Eurobank Tekfen

-ISTANBUL (Reuters) - Kuwait’s Burgan Bank (BURG.KW), having bought 70 percent of Turkey’s Eurobank Tekfen earlier this month, has agreed to buy the remaining 29.26 percent from Tekfen Holding (TKFEN.IS), the Turkish group said in a statement to the stock exchange on Thursday.
+ISTANBUL, April 19 (Reuters) - Kuwait’s Burgan Bank , having bought 70 percent of Turkey’s Eurobank Tekfen earlier this month, has agreed to buy the remaining 29.26 percent from Tekfen Holding, the Turkish group said in a statement to the stock exchange on Thursday.

 Tekfen gave no other details.